funkaoshi/s.vs.tpk/zak/index.md

 title: Abuse is not a Game
 ---

-_I wrote what follows and [shared it to G+][gplus] after reading Mandy Morbid's acccount of her abusive relationship with Zak.
-I will likely revisit this at some point and write up more of my thoughts.
+_I wrote what follows and originally [shared it to G+][gplus] after reading Mandy Morbid's acccount of her abusive relationship with Zak.
+I may revisit this post at some point and write up more of my thoughts.
 I have a lot.
-When I post things to Google+ I always share them to my private circles.
-This feels like something to share publicly._
+As more time passes I can't be bothered to spend anymore time on Zak._

-_I will update any posts that previously mention Zak's books--there are a lot--so people are aware of my thoughts now.
-This will take a bit of time as I dig through them all and link to this page._
+_I have updated any posts that previously mentioned Zak's books--there are a lot--so people are aware of my current thoughts about Zak._

 ---